-Settlements Hurt Credit
+Settlement Can Hurt Your Credit

 A settlement for less than you owe can hurt your credit score if it is reported as "settled" and not "paid in full."
 A settled debt indicates that you didn't complete your obligation.
-It remains on your credit report for up to seven years and, depending on the amount involved, can lower your credit score, the rating lenders use when deciding whether to issue a credit card or let you buy something on installments.
+It remains on your credit report for up to seven years, and depending on the amount involved, can lower your credit score – the rating lenders use when deciding whether to issue a credit card or let you buy something on installments.
 How much it affects your score varies with the amount of debt forgiven.

 You also can wind up with a tax bill if you settle for less than you owe.
 The IRS considers any difference between what you owed and what you settled as income.
 If you had a $5,000 credit card debt and settled it for $3,000, the IRS counts the other $2,000 as income.
 You and the IRS will both get a 1099-C showing that as income.

 You can avoid problems with a settlement payment by getting the lender to agree to report it as "paid" rather than "settled."
 If you agree to pay $3,000 to settle that $5,000 debt, write on your check "Endorsement of the check constitutes a complete settlement of your claim."
 If the lender cashes that check, a court will likely hold that it's agreeing that you paid off the debt and you can't be required to pay that other $2,000.
 It also should be reported to the credit bureau as paid in full.

 - Experian: Can You Negotiate a Settlement for Credit Card Debt?

 - Experian: Is it Better to Pay Off Bad Debt or Settle it?